malc-u/petes-plumbing/README.md

 Color scheme was intentionally limited to enhance red and blue that are commonly regarded as associated with plumbing and/or hot and cold water.

 #### User stories
-- website user wants to have easy & efficient way of navigating to each part of website (navigation bar)
+- Website user wants to have easy & efficient way of navigating to each part of website (navigation bar)
-- website user wants to connect with the company - by being introduced to the people they are potentially going to meet when they decide to purchase services
+- Website user wants to connect with the company - by being introduced to the people they are potentially going to meet when they decide to purchase services
-- website user wants to have easy access to list of services provided by the company
+- Website user wants to have easy access to list of services provided by the company
-- website user wants to be assured/ presented that the company staff is professional, appropriately trained & a member of professional bodies
+- Website user wants to be assured/ presented that the company staff is professional, appropriately trained & a member of professional bodies
-- website user wants to have access to customer reviews to find out past customers' opinions and information about services that they were provided by the company
+- Website user wants to have access to customer reviews to find out past customers' opinions and information about services that they were provided by the company
-- website user wants to have more that 1 way of contacting the company - i.e. phone number, email address and/or contact form
+- Website user wants to have more that 1 way of contacting the company - i.e. phone number, email address and/or contact form
-- website user wants to have easy way of reaching company's social media to read reviews of to start following the company etc.
+- Website user wants to have easy way of reaching company's social media to read reviews of to start following the company etc.
-- website user wants to have easy access to contact section/ contact options from each section of the website
+- Website user wants to have easy access to contact section/ contact options from each section of the website
-- website user wants to be given advice/answer to frequently asked questions
+- Website user wants to be given advice/answer to frequently asked questions
-- website user that relies on audio description/screen readers wants to have descriptions inbuilt in the website
+- Website user that relies on audio description/screen readers wants to have descriptions inbuilt in the website
-- returning website user wants to have easy access to contact options via link directly from navigation bar or home web section
+- Returning website user wants to have easy access to contact options via link directly from navigation bar or home web section

 #### Wireframes
 Initial wireframes for this project can be seen in the wireframes folder.